codingmonkeys/SubEthaEdit-Modes/Documentation/ExampleMode/Documentation/SyntaxDefinition_xml.md

 ---
 #### <a name="tag_state-link"></a>`<state-link>` _(optional)_
-The `<state-link>` tag lets you reuse complete states including the begin and end regex as well as the attributes on the linked.
+The `<state-link>` tag lets you reuse complete states including the begin and end regex as well as the attributes of the linked state.
 This tag is optional.

 ##### Attributes